 Long before Mother Theresa brought the city’s poor to the world’s attention, and long afterwards I suspect, Calcutta has been synonymous with human misery.
 When we arrived, Calcutta was said to have a street population in excess of one million.
 Nobody knew within a hundred thousand or so.

 People literally lived and died on the street, while marginally more successful residents stepped around or over them on their daily business.
 When we inquire about a child’s odd deformity, we’re told children’s legs are broken at birth at symmetrical angles so they can flap their feet on the pavement to elicit sympathy from passersby.
-A man with no lower body whizzes past at knee level, propelling what looks like a garbage can lid on wheels.
+A man with no lower body whizzes past at knee level, propelling what looks like a garbage can lid on wheels with calloused hands.
 People squat on the sidewalk, brushing their teeth and washing their faces from taps on the sides of buildings, getting haircuts, or giving them, eating and, yes, relieving themselves.

 Did I already say we weren’t in Kansas anymore?